 Anyway: how to write an author bio-

 Make a list of blips about yourself.
-10 or so, which maybe have nothing to do with your writing or the fact of your birth:
+10 or so, which maybe have nothing to do with your writing:

 Self-schooled, rambler, longtime keeper of scribbly journals & tabby cats.
 Loves the sound of locusts.